kcl-ddh/digipal/README.md

 ## Content

 1. About
-2. Digipal Technologies Stack
+2. DigiPal Technologies Stack
-3. How To Set Up Digipal
+3. How To Set Up DigiPal
-4. Run Digipal
+4. Run DigiPal
 5. What To Do After
 6. Lightbox
 7. API